 Authors have the opportunity to discuss their posters during the three poster sessions.
 Posters will be on display during the whole Workshop.
 Size of the display area: 1.18 m high by 1.00 m wide.

-Two awards will be given: a) an EMAS Award for the best poster by a young scientist (< 30 years of age) encompassing a certificate and an invitation from AMAS - Australian Microbeam Analysis Society to present his/her work at a microbeam event in Australia (the invitation will include a free conference registration and financial support from AMAS and EMAS for travel and living expenses), and b) an EMAS Workshop Poster Award encompassing a certificate and a cash prize of € 500.
+Two awards will be given: a) an EMAS Award for the best poster by an Early Career Scientist encompassing a certificate and an invitation from AMAS - Australian Microbeam Analysis Society to present his/her work at a microbeam event in Australia (the invitation will include a free conference registration and financial support from AMAS and EMAS for travel and living expenses), and b) an EMAS Workshop Poster Award encompassing a certificate and a cash prize of € 500.

-One session is dedicated to giving young scientists (post-graduates and scientists under 30) the opportunity to present their work in a 15-minute oral presentation (including 3 minutes for discussion).
-There will be six such presentations selected from the submitted abstracts.
+One session is dedicated to giving Early Career Scientists (ECS) the opportunity to present their work in a 15-minute oral presentation (including 3 minutes for discussion) (Eligibility criteria for ECS status can be found on the ‘EMAS Bursaries and Grants’ subpage of the EMAS website).
+There will be up to six such presentations selected from the submitted abstracts.

-The best contribution and presentation will be awarded the EMAS Young Scientist Award encompassing a certificate and an invitation from the Microanalysis Society of America (MAS) to present his/her work at the Microscopy and Microanalysis 2023 Meeting to be held in Minneapolis, Minnesota (the invitation will include a free conference registration and financial support from MAS and EMAS for travel and living expenses).
+The best contribution and presentation will be awarded the EMAS Early Career Scientist Award, encompassing a certificate and an invitation from the Microanalysis Society of America (MAS) to present his/her work at the Microscopy and Microanalysis 2024 Meeting to be held in Cleveland, Ohio (the invitation will include a free conference registration and financial support from MAS and EMAS for travel and living expenses).

-Young scientists wishing to be considered for this session should submit a written application, including an abstract, to the Workshop Secretariat, reaching it before 15 November 2021, and should be member of EMAS.
-Applicants will be notified of the allocation of a Young Scientists’ session slot by 15 January 2022.
-Applicants for an EMAS bursary are also eligible to apply.
+Early Career Scientists wishing to be considered for this session should submit a written application, including an abstract, to the Workshop Secretariat, reaching it before 15 November 2022, and should be member of EMAS.
+Applicants will be notified of the allocation of an Early Career Scientists’ session slot by 15 January 2023.
+Applicants for an EMAS Bursary are also eligible to apply.

 Abstracts to be presented during the workshop should fit two A4 pages using the Word-template available on the EMAS website (www.microbeamanalysis.eu).
 Detailed guidelines are mentioned on the template.
 Online submission details are given on the workshop webpage.

-The abstract, has to be submitted before 15 November 2021.
-Authors will be notified of the acceptance of their poster by 15 January 2022.
+The abstract has to be submitted (extended deadline) before 15 February 2023.
+Authors will be notified of the acceptance of their poster by 15 March 2023.

 Authors of accepted contributions are encouraged to submit a manuscript for publication in a volume of the IOP - Institute of Physics Conference Series: Materials Science and Engineering, appearing some months after the Workshop.
 Note that there is no transfer of copyright upon publication; you are at liberty to publish a rewritten or extended version in another journal at a later date.